wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 > [!div class="mx-imgBorder"]
 	> [![Screenshot of trial license page with Try now option highlighted.](../media/customer-service-try-now.png)](../media/customer-service-try-now.png#lightbox)

-If you have'nt updated the billing account details in the **Set up a Microsoft 365 tenant** unit, you'll see the **Information required** pop-up.
+If you've not updated the billing account details in the **Set up a Microsoft 365 tenant** unit, you'll see the **Information required** pop-up.
 Select **Continue** and enter the billing account details before you can check out the order for **Dynamics 365 Customer Service Enterprise Trial** license.

 > [!div class="mx-imgBorder"]
 	> [![Screenshot of confirm order page with Try now highlighted.](../media/customer-service-continue.png)](../media/customer-service-continue.png#lightbox)